Code of Student Rights and Responsibilities

 Assisting, facilitating, or encouraging, through act or omission, any person or group with committing or attempting to commit a violation of this Code or Federal/State laws and regulations.
 Failure to leave or report a situation where any person is committing or attempting to commit a violation of this Code.

 University Student conduct proceedings may be instituted against a Student charged with conduct that potentially is a violation of both criminal law and this Code.
-Proceedings under this Code may be carried out prior to, simultaneously with or following civil or criminal proceeding off-campus at the discretion of the Dean of Student Services or a designee.
-Determinations made or Consequences imposed under this Code shall not be subject to change because criminal charges were dismissed, reduced or resolved in favor of or against the criminal law defendant.
-In cases involving potential criminal conduct the Dean of Student Services, in conjunction with other appropriate University Officials, will determine whether law enforcement shall be notified.
+Proceedings under this Code may be carried out prior to, simultaneously with or following civil or criminal proceeding off-campus at the discretion of the Vice Chancellor of Student Services or a designee.
+Determinations made or Educational Consequences imposed under this Code shall not be subject to change because criminal charges were dismissed, reduced or resolved in favor of or against the criminal law defendant.
+In cases involving potential criminal conduct the Vice Chancellor of Student Services, in conjunction with other appropriate University Officials, will determine whether law enforcement shall be notified.

 When a Student is charged by federal, state or local authorities with a violation of law, the University will not request or agree to special consideration for that individual because of his or her status as a Student.
 If the alleged offense is also the subject of a proceeding before a conduct body under the Code, or other University Policy, however, the University may advise off-campus authorities of the existence of University Policy and of how such matters will be handled internally within the University Community.
 The University will cooperate fully with law enforcement and other agencies in the enforcement of criminal law on campus and in the conditions imposed by criminal courts for the rehabilitation of Student violators.
 Individual Students, staff members and Faculty Members, acting in their personal capacities, remain free to interact with governmental representatives, as they deem appropriate.

 Subject to other University Policy, any member of the University Community may file a complaint against any Student or Student Organization for alleged violations of this Code.
-The complaint may be prepared in writing or notice may be given in another manner and directed to the Dean of Student Services, who has been given responsibility for the administration of the University conduct system.
+The complaint may be prepared in writing or notice may be given in another manner and directed to the Vice Chancellor of Student Services, who has been given responsibility for the administration of the University conduct system.
 Any complaint should be submitted as soon as is reasonably possible after the event takes place, but in any case, no longer than twelve (12) months from the date the person knew or should have known of the alleged violation.
-In most cases, Students will not undergo more than one conduct process within the University for the same incident.
+In most cases, students and Student Organizations will not undergo more than one conduct process within the University for the same incident.

-Violations of Code Policies (other than violations of the University’s Title IX Sexual Harassment Grievance Procedure Policy): After receiving an incident report or other indication of Code violations, the Dean of Student Services, or their designee, may proceed as follows:
+Violations of Code Policies (other than violations of the University’s Title IX Sexual Harassment Grievance Procedure Policy): After receiving an incident report or other indication of Code violations, the Vice Chancellor of Student Services, or their designee, may proceed as follows:

 - Conducts an investigation of the allegations, or other validation of the allegations received.